ChibiOS/ChibiOS/readme.txt

 - EX:  Updated LIS302DL to 1.1.0 (backported to 18.2.1).
 - EX:  Updated LPS25H to 1.1.0 (backported to 18.2.1).
 - EX:  Updated LSM303DLHC to 1.1.0 (backported to 18.2.1).
+- HAL: Fixed invalid timeout calculation in hal_buffers (bug #963)(backported to 18.2.2 and 17.6.5).
 - RT:  Fixed invalid parameter in CH_CFG_SYSTEM_INIT_HOOK hook macro (bug #962)(backported to 18.2.2).
 - OTH: Fixed demos failing to compile (bug #961)(backported to 18.2.2).